ditlexd/nextjs-workshop/README.md

 When this is done, send a `201` status code back to the client.

 For the client code, you need to update the list of products somehow.
-You can do this any way you'd like.
-You could modify the API to return the new list of products, or maybe do a new request to the server and ask for the updated list of products?
-Or you could remove the item from the list you already have.
-The choice is yours!
+You can do this any way you'd like, but what we recommend for this app is that you use the `mutate()` function that is provided by [useSWR.](https://swr.vercel.app/docs/mutation)
+This will fetch the new list of products automatically for you.

+Another option is to modify the `delete` API so that it returns the new list of products right away.

 ## New product page